👀 Solink Secure Summit ’25 now sold out.

 • Video data storage

-• Video analytics platform
+• A video analytics platform (software)

 • Remote business monitoring